 - Colour switch nuts (FAILED)

-Because this was the first time I did it so it took me about 3 hours to complete, but it was totally worth it!
-After the upgrade, my Taranis no longer looks like some cheap plasticky toys :)
+Because it was the first time I did it so it took me slightly longer than expected to complete, about 3 hours.
+But I am really happy with the result and it was totally worth it!
+After the modifications, my Taranis no longer looks like some cheap plastic toy :)

 The original Taranis TX with stock housing: